-Hey Munchkins, today I have a special treat for you.
+Hey Munchkins, today we have a special treat for you!

-So today I'm bringing you an exclusive peek to the backstage of the world of outreach: an interview with no other than ReadWrite's Editor!
+We're happy to share with you an exclusive peek to the backstage of a top-tier magazine: an interview with ReadWrite's Editor!

-Owen Thomas was born at 1972 and has quite the resume; from managing NBC's Bay Area website to being an executive editor for VentureBeat, he's done it all.
+Owen Thomas was born in 1972 and has a quite impressive resume - from managing NBC's Bay Area website to being VentureBeat's executive editor.

 Today, Owen is ReadWrite's Editor-In-Chief.
-With 3 million Twitter followers, ReadWrite is definitely one of the top 5 tech blogs (although Owen is modest enough to say it's not the best one) and one of my personal favorite websites to follow daily.
+With 3 million Twitter followers, ReadWrite is definitely one of the top 5 tech blogs (although Owen is modest enough to say it's not the best one) and one of our favorite websites.

-How much time has passed since your first day in ReadWrite?
+How much time has passed since your first day working for ReadWrite?

-What was your first generation, before editing the world's largest tech outlet?
+What did you do, before becoming the editor of the world's largest tech outlet?

 Before joining ReadWrite, I was the West Coast Editor for Business Insider.
 Prior to that, I’ve held editorial management roles for about a decade.
-I was a reporter for Business 2.0 magazine before becoming chief of reporters and then online editor there."
+I was a reporter for Business 2.0 magazine before becoming chief of reporters and then online editor for that same magazine.

-Would you call yourself the “Average” editor of a big magazine?
-Most of them are so swamped with content that they don’t have time to socialize with the contributors.
+Do you interact with ReadWrite's contributors?
+Most of the editors are so busy that they don’t have time to socialize with contributors.

-How many hours a day does it take to act as ReadWrite’s Editor?
+How many hours a day does it take to be ReadWrite’s Editor?

-Is your job different than TechCrunch or Mashable's Editor?
-Do Head Editors socialize with each other or are they strictly competitors?
+Is your job different than the one of TechCrunch or Mashable's editors?
+Do editors socialize with each other or do they see each others as competitors?

-How many guest contributions emails you get per day?
+How many guest contributors' emails do you get each day?